jaypatel11/tictactoe/ReadMe.md

-Installation:
+Installation:<br />
-1. Clone/Download as zip this repo
+1. Clone/Download as zip this repo<br />
-2. Do a mvn clean install on the root directory(Maven version 3+ should work fine)
+2. Do a mvn clean install on the root directory(Maven version 3+ should work fine)<br />
-3. cd target/appassembler/bin
+3. cd target/appassembler/bin<br />
-4. Run the script with ./tictactoe and enjoy!
+4. Run the script with ./tictactoe and enjoy!<br />

 Design: